RC-Projects/RC-Terraform/README.md

 # RC-Terraform

-This is a sample project that illustrates building out a simple web server repeatedly as infrastructure on AWS.
+This is a sample project that illustrates building out a simple servcices repeatedly as infrastructure on AWS.

+Current projects:

+1. Simple Web Server
+2. Containerzed Mulesoft ESB server